Let’s get to know

 Our Story

-Since 1968, ECF Art Centers has provided a creative space for adults with developmental disabilities to explore their artistic voices, grow their skills, and share their work with the world.
-What began as a groundbreaking partnership with the Otis Art Institute—led by Frieda Chaikin and Wilmer James—quickly gained international recognition.
-ECF’s pioneering art training program was the first of its kind in the country, and early exhibitions drew thousands of visitors.
-In just a few years, the program's artists were featured in films, international exhibits, and even represented America at the U.S. Embassy in Paris.
+Since 1968, ECF Art Centers has provided adults with developmental disabilities a creative space to explore their voices, grow their skills, and share their work with the world.
+Working with the Otis Art Institute, ECF’s Director of Special Education, Frieda Chaikin, and Master Art Teacher, Wilmer James, launched ECF’s very first art training program—the first of its kind in the nation.
+With financial support from SHARE, the program nurtured the talents of budding artists and quickly gained national and international recognition.
+Artists were featured in the film Painting is Loving, and several early works were selected to represent “the best of America” at the U.S. Embassy in Paris, France.

-Today, ECF Art Centers is more than just a studio—it’s a legacy of innovation and creative empowerment.
-With a community of artists, some of whom have been with us for over 50 years, we remain committed to our mission: uplifting the voices of neurodiverse artists and championing their place in the cultural landscape of Los Angeles and beyond.
+Today, ECF Art Centers are more than just studios—they are a legacy of creativity and empowerment.
+With artists regularly participating in both local and national gallery exhibitions, and with some artists having been with us for over 50 years, we remain committed to our mission: uplifting the voices of neurodiverse artists and championing their place in the cultural landscape of Los Angeles and beyond.

 Our Mission